hjbieb18/Winona/Page-2.md

 ##### 2. Great River Bluffs State Park

         I have been to this side of the Winona Bluffs once.
 Here I was able to along the trail of the Great River Bluffs, at this time last year it was pretty breathe taking.
-When I visited,it was flooding/mud season.
-        The vantage point gave you true perspective of what was taking place.
+When I visited,it was flooding/mud season.The vantage point gave you true perspective of what was taking place.
 It was something to experience and something to do in Winona, worth while.
 <img src="https://www.youtube.com/watch?v=JZmudpkOJLM.jpg" alt="Great River Bluffs State Park" width="240"
 height="180" border="10" /></a>

+##### 3. Sugar Loaf

+        This is probobly the most iconic site to see in Winona and is suggested by anyone who's seen the "Rock".
+I reccomend this site strictly because of this reason.
+In comparison to the Great River Bluffs State Park, the trails are not to extreme.
+But, it too, has a great vantage point of Winona.
+        I really like this trail and suggest it to first-timers of Winona, mostly because it is closer to the main drag.